 The standard starting point for the park is usually the small town named Puerto Natales in Chile.
 Situated 112 km south of the National Park it offers regular transfers with Buses who depart from the bus terminal.

-Beside the entrance there are 2 more stops afterwards in the park: Pudeto an hour later, where you can catch the boat to Paine Grande (see below) and the Administration about 2 hours later.
+Beside the entrance there are 2 more stops afterwards in the park: Pudeto (30-45 mins later), where you can catch the boat to Paine Grande (see below) and the Administration about 2 hours later.

 Bus companies who offer daily services are: Buses Gomez, Buses Fernandez, Buses Maria José and Bus Sur (offers also a connection from Punta Arenas)